stanleyouth/-/README.md

 a. sort original alignment blocks acoording to ref coordinates and then query coordinates.<br>
 b. merge blocks in a cluster if d and D is less than threshold .<br>
 c. if both ΣR and ΣQ of this cluster is larger than threshold , and number of alignments in this block (n) is larger than threshold ,then this whole cluster passes this filtering.<br>
 3. Output a svg file which display these clusters in physical order.
+In this SVG.pl a parameter can be set to adjust canvas size.
+Genome size/parameter=canvas width or length in pixel.
 ```
 ```
 ----------